louwailou/ptth/docs/docs.md

     // user is authenticated - do something with response.
 });

-// elsewhere - use same request instance authorisedRequests.get('/api/endpoint/2', function(res) {
+// elsewhere - use same ptth instance authorisedRequests.get('/api/endpoint/2', function(res) {
     // user is authenticated
 });